WebDevStudios/WDS-Browser-Detect/README.md

 * Download, unzip, and place into you WordPress `/plugins/` directory.
 * Activate via the WordPress plugin manager.

+## Caveats
+If you're running any kind of page caching, this plugin will not work correctly.
+The first person to hit your site might be on a mobile device, and then cache will be generated (based on a mobile device).
+The next visitor my be using a desktop browser and see something very different!

 ## Example Usage

 These helper functions are intended to be used in conditionals and return either `TRUE` or `FALSE`.
 Basic usage looks like: